 The primary benefit of a GDS is the opportunity to attract demand from all across the world.
 Once again, the key to success with this distribution channel is to keep information up-to-date, so that rates remain competitive.

 With internet bookings overtaking many other types, and with the ever-increasing popularity of smartphones, online distribution channels are now more important than ever before.
 For hotel owners, there are three main channels to be aware of – hotel websites, online travel agents and global distribution systems.
 Each of these channels has its own plus points and drawbacks, and while most hotels should pay careful attention to all three as part of their revenue management strategy, it is usually best to try to encourage as many direct bookings as possible.
+More detailed information about global distribution systems and what the benefits are for hotels, you can read in the article “Global Distribution System (GDS): What Are the Benefits for Hotels?”.

 How to Manage Your Online Distribution Channels?